oclipa/reactjs-cheat-sheet/README.md

 -------------------------------------------------------------------------------------------------------

 <div id="nextjs">
-<button type="button" class="collapsible">+ NextJS - Server-Side Rendering</button>
+<button type="button" class="collapsible">+ Next.js - Server-Side Rendering</button>
 <div class="content" style="display: none;" markdown="1">

-NextJs is a library that builds on top of ReactJS.
+Next.js is a library that builds on top of React.
 It forces a particular folder structure and enables server-side rendering "out-of-the-box".
 It also simplifies some of the configuration.

 Server-side rendering is particularly useful if an app is highly dependent on being found by search engines.

-Further information about NextJS can be found here: [https://nextjs.org/](https://nextjs.org/).
+Further information about Next.js can be found here: [https://nextjs.org/](https://nextjs.org/).

 **Server-Side Rendering*